vinod-amagi/amgdoc/twitch-integrations.md

 - Access to a production Twitch developer account from [Developer Console](https://dev.twitch.tv/).
 Twitch account may be re-used.
 - PUBSUB keys configured in the Amagi Cloudport player
 - Definition of the criteria based on which the commercial is to be triggered (e.g. an asset id pattern, a given media type etc.,)

+> Whenever the Twitch account password is changed, Amagi must be notified so that a new client secret can be generated, without which the ad triggers will start failing.
+{.is-warning}

 #### Twitch Account Creation